 Although physically unassuming and overwhelmingly, painfully average looking according to his contemplates, Napoleon was still able to immediately command people’s attention with his piercing gaze and the noxious cloud of sickly sweet smog that accompanied him wherever he went.

-To explain, at the time Napoleon lived people rarely bathed to the point even nobility, who could easily afford to do so, didn’t bother cleaning themselves to the point some nobles would buy baths they’d never use, as a flex.
-Napoleon was no different, sometimes going months without so much as a wash, a habit that was even worse when he was kicking the fuck out of the English in battle and resulted in Napoleon, like many of his peers, smelling like shit pretty much 24/7.
+To explain, at the time Napoleon lived people rarely bathed to the point even nobility, who could easily afford to do so, didn’t bother cleaning themselves.
+In fact, it’s noted that some nobles would buy baths they’d never use, just as a flex on the plebs.
+Napoleon was no different, sometimes going months without so much as a scrub let alone, a dub, a habit that was even worse when he was kicking the fuck out of the English in battle and resulted in Napoleon, like many of his peers, smelling like shit pretty much 24/7.

 A fact compounded by the fact Napoleon reportedly had a very keen sense of smell to the point he once famously ordered his wife not to wash for several days to enjoy her, ahem, natural scent.
 Anyway, in an attempt to remedy his constantly smelling like he’d shit himself, Napoleon took to wearing an almost comically excessive amount of cologne.
 Specifically, the original cologne, eau de Cologne which cost the modern day equivalent of either several hundred of several thousand dollars depending on the source you consult.
 Per.
 Bottle.
 Because wiping himself down with a fresh swan each morning would have made him look too common we guess.